breedx-splk/sfx-java-to-otel/README.md

 in order to compute these quantiles, and then represent each quantile as an individual gauge.

 ### meter

+The Dropwizard meter tracks the rate that something happens, and tracks the rate as lifetime average (mean) and also over sliding 1, 5, and 15 minute windows.
+This is essentially 4 metrics tracked together in one bundle.

+There is currently no drop-in replacement for the Dropwizard meter.

+For now, users are encouraged to leverage the OpenTelemetry counter metric with delta temporality.
+The number of counts between measurement times is easily converted to a rate, and a 1 minute measurement rate can be aggregated to 5 and 15 minute windows.

 ### timer

+The Dropwizard timer is described as a histogram that also uses a meter for rate.
+This is typically used to measure how long a certain piece of code takes to run.
+The examples are synchronous, and it is unclear whether or not `TimerContext` is thread-safe, so it is assumed that most uses are for synchronous, single-threaded operations.

+Users are encouraged to use an OpenTelemetry histogram, but making note that the original Dropwizard histogram was tracking quantiles and not wall times.
+If fine-grained precision (say nanosecond instead of millisecond) precision is needed, an exponential bucket histogram can be useful here.
+Exponential bucket histograms are not yet supported in the Splunk O11y Suite.

 ## Reporter